joshuanario/pepepages/public/perf_eng.md

 ## Virtual Users

 Load generators mentioned above generate rate-based load.
 Load can also be measured in *virtual user* units, where each virtual user follows user scenario (also known as a user path or user journey) on the user interface.
 Virtual user generators are common benchmarking tool sold in the market or available as open source (like `k6.io`).
 Virtual user generator apply load by following a pre-recorded user scenario, which generates requests to the web server.
 This user path is played multiple times concurrently until the desired virtual user is achieved.
-To calculate the virtual user, use following formula, which is derived from Little's Law:
+Virtual user generators are great to simulate intense traffic like "Ophrah events," which are sudden increase in user traffic due to an endorsement from a popular figure (like Oprah, who is notorious to bring offline e-commerce sites when she endorses books or products).
+To calculate the virtual user, use following the formula, which is derived from Little's Law:
 $$
 L = a w
 $$
 where...
--  if this is a web server, then $L$ is the count of virtual users, $a$ is the SIP's rate-based load in request per second, and $w$ is the SIP's server response time
+-  if this is a web service, then $L$ is the count of virtual users, $a$ is the SIP's rate-based average hourly load in request per second, and $w$ is the SIP's server average hourly response time
--  if this is a web-based user interaction, then $L$ is count of virtual users, $a$ is the arrival rate of users to the SIP's web app, and $w$ is the average time-on-task in the SIP's web app.
+-  if this is a web-based user interaction, then $L$ is count of virtual users, $a$ is the average hourly arrival rate of users to the SIP's web app, and $w$ is the average hourly time-on-task in the SIP's web app.

 # Performance Objectives